Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Methodology

 \subsection{Supervised Fine-Tuning for RGB-IR ReID}

-In the fine-tuning stage, we transfer the MMGL pretrained backbone to downstream models and perform supervised learning for cross-modality image retrieval.
-Following existing RGB-IR ReID studies \cite{ye2020dynamic}, we optimize the identity cross-entropy loss $\mathcal{L}_{\text{id}}$ and triplet loss $\mathcal{L}_\text{triplet}$ \cite{hermans2017defense} as follow:
+Since MMGL is a loss function-based algorithm, it is agnostic to the choice of encoder $\mathcal{F}$ and can serve as a universal front-end in tandem with any RGB-IR ReID models.
+In the fine-tuning stage, we transfer the MMGL pre-trained backbone to downstream models and perform supervised learning for cross-modality image retrieval.
+Following \cite{ye2020dynamic}, we optimize the identity cross-entropy loss $\mathcal{L}_{\text{id}}$, triplet loss $\mathcal{L}_\text{triplet}$ \cite{hermans2017defense}, and method-specific loss $\mathcal{L}_\text{specific}$ for different approaches, i.e.,